-Tooth-colored fillings which are used primarily to restore small to moderate-sized cavities.
-They bond to tooth structure and are esthetically more pleasing.
+Tooth-colored fillings are used primarily to restore small to moderate-sized cavities.
+They bond to tooth structure and are more aesthetically pleasing than traditional fillings.

-It’s been over 100 years since the “birth” of the dental x-ray, a major tool in the practice of dentistry.
 X-rays show us the condition of your teeth, their roots, jaw placement, and the overall composition and health of your facial bones.
-They reveal abscesses and abnormal growths such as cysts or tumors, and help us locate exactly impacted teeth, and pinpoint the location of cavities.
-They can also determine the presence and extent of periodontal disease.
+They reveal abscesses and abnormal growths such as cysts or tumors and help us locate impacted teeth as well as pinpoint the location of cavities and determine the presence and extent of periodontal disease.

 While digital x-rays still require a patient to “pose” for a picture, the process and result are dramatically different.
 Instead of film, a highly sensitive electronic receptor is inserted into your child’s mouth.
 An electronic image is captured instantaneously and stored on a computer’s database.
 These digital x-rays give us a clear, high-resolution view of teeth, bone, root and tissue, all while using up to 90% less radiation than traditional x-rays.